kenneth558/KatKerrSearch/README.md

 [**Elijah Streams content Dec.
 2021 to Aug.
 2022**](https://github.com/kenneth558/KatKerrSearch/blob/main/Kat%20Kerr's%20Heaven%20Talks%20ElijahStreams%20Dec2021-Nov2022%20sans%20timestamps%20and%20linebreaks?raw=true), this collection of YouTube transcripts includes ElijahStreams **Aug 10,2022 EPISODE 89** interview

 [**Elijah Streams content Aug.
-2022 to present**](https://github.com/kenneth558/KatKerrSearch/blob/main/Kat%20Kerr's%20Heaven%20Talks%20ElijahStreams%20Aug2022-Aug2023%20sans%20timestamps%20and%20linebreaks?raw=true), this  transcripts collection of publicly available videos does include the most recently transcribed ElijahStreams **Feb 8, 2023 EPISODE 115** interview but Dec 21, 2022 Episode 108 and Jan 2023 Episodes 111, 112, and 113 aren't included yet.
-I'm working on that as time and motivation permits.
-Episode 108 is problematic for my transcribing software due to its long beginning without speech.
+2022 to present**](https://github.com/kenneth558/KatKerrSearch/blob/main/Kat%20Kerr's%20Heaven%20Talks%20ElijahStreams%20Aug2022-Aug2023%20sans%20timestamps%20and%20linebreaks?raw=true), this  transcripts collection of publicly available videos does include the most recently transcribed ElijahStreams **Feb 8, 2023 EPISODE 115** interview.
 ### KatKerrSearch
 ##### HERE'S WHERE TO DO YOUR DUE DILIGENCE BEFORE ASKING KAT A HEAVEN QUESTION TO SEE IF SHE HAS ALREADY ADDRESSED THAT TOPIC.
   Each link listed above pulls up a transcript of several presentations.
 More links can be expected in the future in order to prevent the files from violating size limits.